StarExec/StarExec/command/README.txt

 REQUIRED: None
 OPTIONAL: None

+--pausejob -Pauses a job that is currently running on starexec. "id" refers to a job ID.
+REQUIRED: "id"
+OPTIONAL: None

+--resumejob -Resumes a job that was paused previously. "id" refers to a job ID.
+REQUIRED: "id"
+OPTIONAL: None

 --runfile -Given a file containing a sequence of commands, runs all the commands in succession.
 REQUIRED: "f"
 OPTIONAL: "verbose"